mendix/docs/content/appstore/general/app-store-overview.md

 5. Click **New** and in the **Select Constant** dialog box, select **App Store modules** and the folder for your app service, then click **New**.
 6. Enter a name for the constant.
 7. In the **Constant** dialog box, add the access key first as the **Default value**.
-8. Do the same steps to add the secret key as a consant.
+8. Do the same steps to add the secret key as a constant.

 {{% todo %}}[**Verify step 5 - if don't do there, where do you add constant?
 Verify step 6 - specify name?**]{{% /todo %}}